GBMP & The Shingo Institute

 The principles associated with the Shingo Model™ apply in any industry, any geography and at any time.
 These principles are ultimately most of the “Why am I doing this?” behind Lean, Six Sigma, Total Quality Management, Just-in-Time, Quality Circles, and other programs for business improvement.

 Bruce Hamilton, President of GBMP, has been involved with The Shingo Prize organization since 1991.
 He serves on the Advisory Council and is an inductee of the prestigious Shingo Academy, individuals who have distinguished themselves through their lifetime commitment and achievements in the area of operational excellence.
-Both Bruce and GBMP COO Patricia Wardwell are Shingo Prize examiners.
-GBMP Continuous Improvement Manager Dan Fleming, Bruce and Pat were recipients of the coveted Shingo Prize while working in the manufacturing sector in Massachusetts.
+Bruce is also a Shingo Prize examiner.
+GBMP Continuous Improvement Manager Dan Fleming and Bruce were recipients of the coveted Shingo Prize while working in the manufacturing sector in Massachusetts.
 Three of GBMP's lean training DVDs, "Toast Kaizen", "Toast Kaizen Value Stream Mapping", and "Single Patient Flow" have been recognized by The Shingo Institute by being awarded The Shingo Research and Professional Publication Award.
 Over the past two decades, GBMP has coached many organizations which have been recognized by The Shingo Institute for their accomplishments implementing Lean and Continuous Improvement in their quest for operational excellence.

-GBMP is thrilled to have four Certified Shingo Facilitators on its team, all who are also both experienced Shingo Prize Examiners and prior Shingo Prize recipients.
-Patricia Wardwell is one of just a few persons world-wide to be Lean GOLD Certified.
+GBMP is thrilled to have three Certified Shingo Facilitators on its team, all who are also both experienced Shingo Prize Examiners and prior Shingo Prize recipients.
 Mike Orzen was awarded The Shingo Research and Professional Publication Award for his work in Lean IT and has facilitated Shingo Institute education and training programs for more than four years, for more than twenty companies.
 Mike is especially familiar with transactional Lean implementation.
 Larry Anderson is also Lean GOLD Certified, a Shingo Prize Senior Examiner and serves as President for the AME Southwest Region chapter.
 Finally, Bruce Hamilton is known world-wide for his video Toast Kaizen and blog Oldleandude.org.
 Bruce is also a lifetime member of the Shingo Academy.
 This means that GBMP is a great resource for DISCOVER EXCELLENCE training and much more.
 Read more about the courses and our wonderful instructors.

 Leaders around the world have invested a substantial amount of time and money on initiatives that achieve positive results.
 However, it is hard to maintain and sustain momentum.
 Each new tool becomes another possible solution or “best practice” only to create confusion that often results in what we call the “sugar high” – a temporary boost in results accompanied by a fleeting feeling of victory.
 People begin to believe that sustainable solutions are not only elusive, but that each new initiative eventually becomes “flavor-of-the-month” and leaves unfulfilled aspirations.
 The Shingo Model™ is not an additional program or another initiative to implement; rather, it introduces Guiding Principles on which to anchor your current initiatives and to fill this gap in your efforts towards ideal results.
 Ultimately, the Shingo Model informs a new way of thinking that creates the capability to consistently deliver ideal results to all stakeholders.
 This is enterprise excellence.